dunefox/MAML/docs/sec-steps.rst

         .. math::
             L(w) := \frac12 \sum_{i=i_{k-1}}^{i_k-1} \left(y^{(i)} - \alpha(w\cdot x^{(i)})\right)^2,

-      and the update of the weight vector :math:`w` is performed acordingly.
+      and the update of the weight vector :math:`w` is performed accordingly.

-* For appropriate chosen mini-batch sizes this mini-batch learning rule often proves to faster than online or batch learning.
+* For appropriate chosen mini-batch sizes this mini-batch learning rule often proves to be faster than online or batch learning.

 .. container:: toggle